-- Free printable pattern: Found at the end of this post
+- Free template – Grab the free file by filling out the purple form at the end of this post

 - Cardboard – corrugated is best